Cyriaque Lamar

 Future, New Jersey - section break

-The pig found history inchoate, and time elastic, but she knew her schedules.
+The teacup hypermini found history inchoate and time elastic, but she knew her schedule.

 “Would you like to eat and talk?” said Lina.